octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-Of course, when creating the table, you may use any of the schema builder's [column methods](#oc-creating-columns) to define the table's columns.

-#### Checking for table / column existence

-You may easily check for the existence of a table or column using the `hasTable` and `hasColumn` methods:
+You may check for the existence of a table or column using the `hasTable` and `hasColumn` methods.

 ```php
 if (Schema::hasTable('users')) {